-Gratitude is the essence of Thanksgiving.
+Gratitude is the essence of Thanksgiving and the fall season.
 It’s a special time to share with loved ones and to recognize all there is to be thankful for and what better way to start celebrating than with a little no-fuss family decorating?

 This activity will help your child:

-- Develop and enhance executive functioning skills: planning and preparing, problem solving and working memory
+- Develop and enhance executive functioning skills such as planning and preparing, problem-solving and working memory

 - Practice fine motor skills